jamesmartherus/news_aggression/README.md

 # Getting news transcript data

-The data used in this project was gathered by Gaurav Sood, and can be found here: https://github.com/notnews/archive_news_cc
+The data used in this project was gathered by [Gaurav Sood](gsood.com), and can be found [here](https://github.com/notnews/archive_news_cc)

 # Scripts

 1. split_transcripts.Rmd cleans the data, splits each transcript into individual sentences, and outputs the result.

 2. call_perspective_api.py assigns an aggression score to each sentence by calling the [perspective API](https://github.com/notnews/archive_news_cc).

+3. clean_local_call_nums.r takes a list of local channels and ties them to the corresponding national network.

+4. chart_creation.r cleans the scored data and includes basic exploratory analysis.

+# Data

+local_channels.csv includes every local news channel in the country along with the corresponding national network.
+Data gathered [here](https://en.wikipedia.org/wiki/List_of_United_States_over-the-air_television_networks).